LaravelDaily/Booking-Com-Simulation-Laravel/course/08-property-search-property-show-facilities.md

 }
 ```

-We're making two API requests: with and without adults/children parameters.
+We're making two API requests: with and without adult/children parameters.

-Notice specifically the last lines: we're testing that facilities are shown correctly in the JSON result for both property endpoint and in search result.
+Notice specifically the last lines: we're testing that facilities are shown correctly in the JSON result for both the property endpoint and in search result.